The 5 Types of Life Coach Insurance You Might Actually Need (+ Provider Suggestions)

 Workers Compensation Insurance

-If you have a team who works for your life coaching business, workers compensation insurance will protect your employees and your business from any work-related accidents, illnesses, and even death.
+If you have a team that works for your life coaching business, workers compensation insurance will protect your employees and your business from any work-related accidents, illnesses, and even death.

 By law, you are required to provide medical insurance and sick leaves for your team members in most states of the US and in many other countries too.
 You will need insurance to cover medical costs and lost wages, even if you only have one employee.
 This, of course, doesn’t apply to you if you fly solo or work with a virtual assistant.